 In Hillman, however, the average commute to work is quite long.
 On average, people spend 30.68 minutes each day getting to work, which is significantly higher than the national average.

-Hillman is a small city, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+As is often the case in a small city, Hillman doesn't have a public transportation system that people use for their commute.

 The population of Hillman has a very low overall level of education: only 6.67% of people over 25 hold a 4-year college degree or higher.